Long-term care home flooded by overflowing creek in Mississauga

 Nursing home flooded in Mississauga.

-Extensive flooding has been reported at Tyndall Seniors Village long-term care centre on Eglinton Avenue East in Mississauga.
+Extensive flooding was reported at Tyndall Seniors Village long-term care centre on Eglinton Avenue East in Mississauga.
 (Photo: Mississauga Fire and Emergency Services X)

 Paramedics and firefighters are tending to dozens of residents at a long-term care home in Mississauga’s east end after a nearby creek overflowed and flooded the building.